R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Conclusion and Future Work

 \section{Conclusion and Future Work}

 An unsupervised 3D registration method, called R-PointHop, was proposed in this work.
-R-PointHop extracts point features of varying neighborhood sizes in a one-pass manner, where the neighborhood size grows as the hop number increases.
-Features extracted by R-PointHop are invariant with respect to rotation and translation due to the use of the local reference frame (LRF).
-They facilitate R-PointHop in finding corresponding pairs accurately in presence of partial point clouds and larger rotation angles.
+R-PointHop extracts point features of varying neighborhood sizes in a one-pass manner, where the neighborhood size grows as the {number of} hop increases.
+Features extracted by R-PointHop are invariant with respect to rotation and translation due to the use of the local reference frame (LRF). {This enables} R-PointHop {to find} corresponding pairs accurately in presence of partial point clouds and larger rotation angles.
 It was shown by experimental results that R-PointHop offers the state-of-the-art performance in point cloud registration.
 Furthermore, its training time and model size are less than those of deep learning methods by an order of magnitude.

-It is worthwhile to point out that R-PointHop does not follow the end-to-end optimization framework as adopted by deep learning methods nowadays.
+It is worth {noting} that R-PointHop does not follow the end-to-end optimization framework as adopted by deep learning methods nowadays.
 This choice makes R-PointHop a green solution.
-Also, it is typical that supervised learning methods outperforms unsupervised learning methods.
-Our work shows that ground truth transformations are not necessary in the point cloud registration problem.
+Also, it is typical that supervised learning methods outperforms unsupervised learning methods. {But}, our work shows that ground truth transformations are not necessary in the point cloud registration problem.

 It appears that the usage of extracted features is not confined to the registration problem.
 These features may be used as a general 3D point descriptor.
 We would like to explore this idea and check the usefulness of R-PointHop as a 3D descriptor on large scale point clouds in the future.
 It is also interesting to extend the proposed solution to the more challenging task of LiDAR odometry.
 The incremental motion of the object can potentially be estimated using R-PointHop by finding the point correspondences between consecutive point cloud scans.
 Furthermore, another application of the proposed solution can be simultaneous object retrieval and registration, where a similar object to a query object can be retrieved from a database and aligned to it.